Do I have to give birth to my baby? (Thoughts on Adoption)

 I usually leave these conversations infuriated and frustrated with nothing to really say in return.
 It’s a crossing of beliefs, and I’m not going to change anyone’s mind by spouting out statistics about how many babies are waiting to be adopted or how many pregnancies go bad or how many women suffer postpartum depression.
 But I would like something to say in return other than, “You worry about your family and I’ll worry about mine.”
 It’s just such an emotional issue – and one that I’m still sorting out in my head - that the snarky comebacks haven’t come to me yet.
 I’m open to suggestions.

-31 thoughts on “Do I have to give birth to my baby?
-(Thoughts on Adoption)
+47 replies on “Do I have to give birth to my baby?
+(Thoughts on Adoption)”

 • Ashley on